 meeting future energy needs

-NeuConnect received Interim Project Approval from Ofgem in January 2018.
-Final approval for the scheme is expected in 2021, allowing construction to start shortly afterwards.
-NeuConnect is targeting the mid 2020s for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.
+NeuConnect reached financial close in 2022, allowing major construction work to begin in 2023.
+NeuConnect is targeting 2028 for project completion, helping meet British and Germany’s future energy needs and delivering significant benefits for consumers, businesses and industry.